 Azar began his jazz career at the renowned Dorsey High School Jazz Workshop.
 After high school he played in Horace Tapscott's Pan Afrikan Arkestra, and played weekly with George Cables, Candy Finch, Larry Gales and Woody Shaw in Los Angeles at local club, L.B.
 West on 54th St. Before long, he performed with the Ike & Tina Turner band, the Watts 103rd Street Band and War.
 The 19 y.o. musical genius – he’d blush at the description – then joined John Coltrane drummer, Elvin Jones for 3 ½ years.

 Azar went on to record/write for luminaries such as Freddie Hubbard, Busta Rhymes, Roberta Flack, and Phyllis Hyman.
 His sensational collaborations of the period included writing and performing on Earth Wind & Fire’s highly acclaimed platinum album, Powerlight, and on Marvin Gaye’s Grammy award-winning, Hear My Dear.

-In the early 2000s, Azar surged back onto the jazz scene and continues to roar, electrifying audiences with outstanding original compositions inspired by his intense spiritual feelings, as well as songs from the Coltrane songbook: The Legacy and Music of John Coltrane, 2007, Speak The Word Revelations, 2008, Prayer For My Ancestors, 2009, Mystic Journey, 2010, and Grammy-nominated, The Seeker, Live At The Jazz Standard, 2014, which featured Azar’s own “Lost Tribes of Lemuria,” and McCoy Tyner’s signature, "Walk Spirit, Talk Spirit.”
+In the early 2000s, Azar surged back onto the jazz scene and continues to roar, electrifying audiences with outstanding original compositions inspired by his intense spiritual feelings, as well as songs from the Coltrane songbook: The Legacy and Music of John Coltrane, 2007, Speak The Word Revelations, 2008, Prayer For My Ancestors, 2009, Mystic Journey, 2010, The Seeker, Live At The Jazz Standard, 2014, which featured Azar’s own “Lost Tribes of Lemuria,” and McCoy Tyner’s signature, "Walk Spirit, Talk Spirit.”

 Azar’s 2018 album, Elementals, hit #2 on the Jazz Weekly charts.
 Chris May wrote: “Azar Lawrence sounds more like John Coltrane than John Coltrane ever did.
 Well, almost…. but it has not been a cynical pose designed to maximize Lawrence's commercial appeal.”
 (All About Jazz, April 18, 2018.)
 Concord reissued the highly acclaimed Bridge Into The New Age in November of 2017.

 Azar’s band, The Azar Lawrence Experience (TALE) appears with as many as eight musicians who sizzle to the sounds of Azar's powerful original compositions, and a Coltrane standard here and there.
 In 2019 Concord’s vinyl reissue of Azar's stunning 1976 album, Summer Solstice, was timed perfectly as it helped us survive the global pandemic.